ysbaddaden/shards-registry/README.md

 # Shards Registry

-The source of the Web registry of Crystal Shards.
+The source code for the Web registry of Crystal Shards.

 ## Requirements

-* Crystal >= 0.10.0
+* Crystal >= 0.11.1

   Please refer to <http://crystal-lang.org/docs/installation> for instructions for your operating system.